-The Microsoft Windows Information Protection (WIP), previously named as Enterprise Data Protection (EDP) was introduced along with the Windows 10 anniversary update in an effort to support and complement the Windows 10 modern management.
+The Microsoft Windows Information Protection (WIP), previously named Enterprise Data Protection (EDP) was introduced along with the Windows 10 anniversary update in an effort to support and complement the Windows 10 modern management.

-When we define the Windows Information Protection or WIP meaning, it is most often affiliated with employee-owned Windows desktops and laptops.
-But it is important to understand that Windows is an ownership-agnostic operating system, which means that the Windows Information Protection (WIP) can be also used to secure corporate data on 100% corporate-owned, fully-managed devices.
+When we define Windows Information Protection or WIP meaning, it is most often affiliated with employee-owned Windows desktops and laptops.
+But it is important to understand that Windows is an ownership-agnostic operating system, which means that Windows Information Protection (WIP) can be also used to secure corporate data on 100% corporate-owned, fully-managed devices.

 Why Use WIP – Windows Information Protection?

 The number of personal Windows devices used for business is exponentially increasing.
 While some organizations rely completely on the employees using their personal devices for work, many allow and depend on partial usage of employees’ devices- it could be to complete a task on a weekend, address an emergency or while working remotely.
 The increased proliferation of employee-owned devices in the workplace (on-prem or remote) has resulted in added concerns around corporate data security.
-The increasing risk of data being leaked accidentally via one of many websites or apps the employees access on their personal computers is the primary reason why enterprises need Windows Information Protection.
+The increasing risk of data being leaked accidentally via one of many websites or apps the employees access on their personal computers is the primary reason why enterprises need WIP.
 It also secures the corporate data against intentional breaches attempted by the employees while accessing corporate data on the device where they also have access to social media, sharing and public cloud storage.